Why does the Solana Highlands apartment community need to be revitalized?

 We have designed the revitalized project to respect and reflect the existing character of the neighborhoods surrounding our large site.

 Neighborhoods to the north and east are predominantly one- and two-story single-family homes and multi-family residential developments.
-Therefore, we’ve strategically placed our two-story Bungalow neighborhoods at the north end of the project.
+Therefore, we have strategically placed our two-story Bungalow neighborhoods at the north end of the project.

 Neighborhoods to the south of the project are a mix of commercial and residential uses, including two- and three-story residential complexes such as Ocean Crest and La Vida Del Mar retirement community.
 Accordingly, we’ve placed our two- and three-story buildings towards the middle of the project.